What is Supply Chain Management and what does it involve?

 Average Salary

-A Purchasing Manager is an important role in supply chain and logistics.
-Purchasing Managers are often responsible for fostering positive partnerships with suppliers, budgeting and planning for new and existing strategies and products, and understanding how to find inefficiencies in the supply chain and address them going forward.
+Fosters positive partnerships with suppliers, budgets and plans for new and existing strategies and products.
+This role is responsible for understanding how to find inefficiencies in the supply chain and address them. .

 Logistics Manager